Here are 10 fail-proof ways to be a better friend:

 Join the Information Age.

-Our grandmothers might have had the proverbial picket fence to linger over, but now we have e-mail.
+Our grandmothers might have had the proverbial picket fence to linger over, but now we have e-mail/Whatsapp and many other channels of communication.
 Even brief messages can do the trick: Zap a quick hello or forward information from a news story that you know will interest your friend.
 She likes mystery novels?
 Fly-fishing?
 Time capsules?
 E-mail her the address for a cool website on the subject.
 There’s nothing like e-mail or even an unexpected funny postcard to draw friends closer.

 Remember the Golden Rule.